 Most modern marketers incorporate at least one form of market segmentation into their strategy.
 That’s because segmentation is so valuable to any brand or marketer looking to see real success.

-Just to clarify, market segmentation is essentially the process of defining and grouping consumers into smaller subsets based on common attributes, like their needs, wants and motivations, for example.
-These carefully formed segments allow marketers to make more informed and actionable decisions, such as reaching the right person with the right content at the right time.
+Market segmentation is essentially the process of defining and grouping consumers into smaller subsets based on common attributes like their shared needs, preferences, behaviours and motivations.
+The main goal of market segmentation is to better understand and serve the diverse needs of different customer groups.
+These carefully formed segments allow marketers to tailor their products, services, and marketing efforts more effectively, enabling them to make more informed and actionable decisions to deliver the right content to the right person at the right time.

 What is geographic segmentation?

-With geographic segmentation, location means more than just a user’s country.
-It also refers to world regions, different states, counties, cities and neighbourhoods.
+It's vital to recognise that consumer behaviours and preferences often vary significantly depending on where people are located.
+Location is more than just a user’s country.
+However, it also refers to world regions, different states, counties, cities and neighbourhoods.

 This takes into account whether the individual lives in an urban, suburban, exurban or rural area.
 Urban generally describes city areas, suburban is the area on the outskirts of the city, exurbs are further outside of the suburbs and rural relates to the countryside.

-To demonstrate the potential differences in the needs of those consumers with different urbanicities, SurveyGizmo uses the great example of a bicycle company: suppose this cycle company wishes to sell its products to individuals living in urban and rural areas.
-To do so, geographic segmentation would be their first, and potentially only, stop.
-Their segmentation research is likely to find that those in the urban areas prefer lightweight bikes, as the slightness of the frame, and the small tyres, allow the cyclist to be agile among traffic.
-Whereas rural cyclists may prefer robust, heavy-duty bikes which have thick tyres, perfect for navigating mountains and rough terrain.
+To demonstrate the potential differences in the needs of those consumers with different urbanicities, consider a company that sells bicycles.
+Carrying out geographic segmentation research is likely to find that those in the urban areas prefer lightweight bikes, as the slightness of the frame, and the small tyres, allow the cyclist to be agile among traffic.
+Alternatively, rural cyclists may prefer robust, heavy-duty bikes which have thick tyres, perfect for navigating mountains and rough terrain.
+Having this knowledge and awareness will allow the company to tailor their marketing to each area, to ensure those living in rural areas are targeted with different bikes than those living in the inner city.

 Urbanicity also accounts for an area’s population density, which is significant for brands trying to decipher whether products will be in high or low demand.
-For example, high-density cities, like New York, are likely to have a higher demand for fast-food products compared to areas dominated by farmland.
+For example, high-density cities, are likely to have a higher demand for fast-food or grab-and-go products compared to areas dominated by farmland.
 So the marketing strategies put in place for each location will be entirely different.

-Climate is a big one for brands to take into account.
-It’s such a key aspect of geographic segmentation, as products and services that are relevant to each climate are likely to be just so different.
-According to National Geographic, there are, typically, 5 climate groups which are then divided into subgroups.
-Without further delay, here they are:
+Climate is a big one for brands to take into consideration.
+It’s a key aspect of geographic segmentation, as products and services that are relevant to each climate are likely to be very different.
+According to National Geographic, there are typically 5 climate groups:

 Culture can dictate things like the activities we engage in, the music we listen to or the food we eat.
-Have you ever wondered why or how McDonald’s is just so successful at home and overseas?
-It doesn’t matter which city you go to in whichever part of the world, you’re likely to come across a McDonald's.
+Have you ever wondered why or how McDonald’s is so successful at home and overseas?
+It doesn’t matter which city you go to, you’ll likely come across a McDonald's.

-But if you’re expecting to always get the products that you're used to, no matter which part of the world you're in, think again.
-McDonald’s is really really good at geographic segmentation and targeting.
-They’ve realised that not every country or culture will enjoy the same foods, so they tailor their products to suit each market that they grow into.
-For example, in Japan, you can get a Teriyaki burger.
-India offers a McSpicy Paneer burger, which features the traditional Indian cheese, paneer, and in New Zealand, you might be lucky enough to stumble upon the classic New Zealand Georgie Pie.
+But if you’re expecting to always get the products that you're used to, you might be disappointed.
+McDonald’s realises that not every country or culture will enjoy the same foods, so they tailor their products to suit each market.
+For example, in Japan, you can get a Teriyaki burger, India offers a McSpicy Paneer burger, which features the traditional Indian cheese, paneer, and in New Zealand, you might be lucky enough to stumble upon the classic New Zealand Georgie Pie.

-Overall, geographic segmentation is undoubtedly one of the most effective forms of market segmentation for any brand looking to go global.
+Geographic segmentation is undoubtedly one of the most effective forms of market segmentation for any brand looking to go global.
 Even local brands can benefit from geographic segmentation.
-Much like with demographic segmentation, alone it can seem quite clinical; objective with no insight into the personalities of consumers, but when paired with the likes of behavioural or psychographic segmentation, the possibilities are endless.
+Much like with demographic segmentation, alone it can seem quite clinical; objective with no insight into the personalities of consumers.
+But when paired with the likes of behavioural or psychographic segmentation, the possibilities are endless.

 Essentially, incorporating any form of market segmentation into your marketing strategy is going to benefit the brand in some way.
 The better you know your consumers, and the more personalised offer you can provide, the greater chance your brand has of seeing success and achieving those sought-after actionable insights that will put you ahead of your competitors, and skyrocket you to success.